Chemi-Weld Fitting Method

 The fixings used are very strong and, due to their size, heavy.
 The extra weight is the biggest reason why a chemi-welded fitting may not be suitable for the average tinnie.
 As well as the extra costs (especially in labour) involved with this method.

-Behind each box section, hidden in the middle of the remaining foam Collar, is a 4mm thick internal plate to anchor the screw.
-Plates are inserted as part of kit.
+Behind each box section, hidden in the middle of the remaining foam Collar, is a 4mm thick internal plate to anchor the screw & prevent it 'riding' within the foam.
+This is done by us.

 Office: (07) 5441 3636